ansible-collections/community.vmware/docs/community.vmware.vcenter_domain_user_group_info_module.rst

                 <td>
                 </td>
                 <td>
-                        <div>If a user is existing, the returned contains only groups that directly contain the specified user.</div>
+                        <div>If a user existing, returned contains only groups that directly contain the specified user.</div>
                 </td>
             </tr>
             <tr>